kc101010/Research-Improving-Device-Drivers/HonoursProject/Dissertation Layout.md

 + Demonstrate driver work written in C, undertaken before/during project.
 + Link to Rust and it's benefits - its benefits can only make improvements to drivers, right?
 + Plan to write a driver for Linux in Rust that controls a peripheral connected to  Raspberry Pi 400
-+ Potentially try one of the frameworks and compare?
-	+ 'Own' method
-		+ `make VERBOSE` on C driver
-		+ Take info from that
-		+ Try to make Rust driver (maybe by binding C and Rust or vice versa)
-	+ Apple claim any language can be used, let's look into things and see if any research or work has been produced where Rust or similar have been used, has it helped?
-(Should this be more supplementary over being an outright point to make/discuss?)
-	+ There is previous work in making drivers for Rust but none of it seems solid or widely adopted so maybe there's other methods that can be explored
-		+ Securing embedded drivers
-		+ Matias Heiden
-		+ Thomas & Gaynor

 ---